Motor racing-Hamilton leads Mercedes one-two in practice for Saudi GP | Sports-Games

 Lewis Hamilton set the pace ahead of team mate Valtteri Bottas as they completed a one-two for Mercedes on the opening day of practice for the inaugural Saudi Arabian Grand Prix on Friday, while Ferrari's Charles Leclerc walked away from a heavy crash.

-Hamilton, who needs to finish at least fifth to keep the battle alive into next week's Abu Dhabi finale, is gunning for a third win in a row to force a last-race showdown in his quest for an unprecedented eighth world title.
+Verstappen has his first shot at wrapping up a maiden title with a race to spare this weekend.
+Hamilton, his sights set on an unprecedented eighth world title, can keep the battle alive into Abu Dhabi so long as he finishes at least fifth.
+The pair were separated by 0.056 seconds in the first session, with Verstappen wasting no time attacking and exploring the limits of the track.

+But the Dutchman struggled to get heat into his soft tyres in the floodlit second hour of practice.
+"There are of course a lot of things to work on and improve," he said.
+"So we'll see what we can do to get more pace out of the car overnight.

 Mercedes could also wrap up a record eighth constructors' title on Sunday if they score 40 points more than Red Bull.
+NEAR MISSES

+Friday's action around the Jeddah street track, its flat-out blasts hemmed in by walls, was not without incident.
+Leclerc lost control of his Ferrari at high speed on the approach to the fast Turn 22-23 chicane, crashing backwards into the barriers.
+The Monegasque, winded, walked away but the crash halted the session five minutes early.

+Several drivers, including Hamilton, also got away with near misses as they were nearly caught out by slower moving cars while on their flying laps.
+The Briton said the difference in closing speeds was approaching a "danger zone." nL6N2SO07J

 Teams carried a tribute on their cars to Frank Williams, co-founder of the Williams team, who died aged 79 nL1N2SJ0AF on Sunday.
 The team, among the sport's most successful outfits which was sold to new owners last year but continues to race under the Williams name, carried the words: "I feel the need, the need for speed," on the halo cockpit protection device.